-Alpha Phi Sigma is the national honor society for criminal justice.
-The society recognizes scholastic excellance by undergraduate and graduate students in the criminal justice sciences.
+Alpha Phi Sigma is the only nationally recognized honor society for criminal justice.
+Founded in 1942, Alpha Phi Sigma has grown to over 400 chapters at colleges and universities in 48 states, Guam and Canada.
+The society recognizes scholastic excellence by undergraduate and graduate students in the criminal justice sciences.

 All students must have completed one-third of the credit hours required for graduation by a college or university accredited by the appropriate regional accreditation organization.
 They also must be recommended by a local chapter advisor or faculty member.

-Alpha Phi Sigma is the nationally recognized honor society for students of criminal justice.
+Alpha Phi Sigma is the only nationally recognized honor society for students of criminal justice.

 The Academy of Criminal Justice Sciences (ACJS) granted Alpha Phi Sigma affiliate status in 1975.
 Since 1978, Alpha Phi Sigma has held its national convention in conjunction with the annual ACJS meeting.
 The Academy's continued support of Alpha Phi Sigma serves to enhance Alpha Phi Sigma's purpose--the recognition of scholarly acievement in the field of the criminal justice.

 Alpha Phi Sigma was admitted to the Association of College Honor Societies (ACHS) in 1980.
 Membership in ACHS is restricted to fully accredited honor societies.
 ACHS presently counts among its member chapters the nation's most prestigious college honor societies.

 The organization of Alpha Phi Sigma includes a national office located on the campus of a member chapter.
 Four national student officers (President, Vice-President, Secretary, Treasurer) are elected by the membership annually.
 There are also four national criminal justice faculty advisors.